 Terrence and I might be more strict that a lot of parents.

 We both understand how important it is for our kids to understand these powerful tools like the internet and social media.
 Tweens should create online content.

-Staying engaged, encouraging and celebrating unique digital creation, and continuing to talk to our daughter (and eventually our son) about best ways to use technology, should work to keep her invested in technology—but still remember that life exists offline, too.
+Staying engaged, encouraging and celebrating unique digital creation, and continuing to talk to our kids about best ways to use technology, should work to keep her invested in technology—but still remember that life exists offline, too.